These Easy MailChimp Strategies Will Make You a Newsletter Expert

 What is Mailchimp?

 Founded in 2001, Mailchimp is a marketing automation platform and an email marketing service.
 It has become one of the most widely used tools for small businesses because of its “Forever Free” plan for accounts with fewer than 2,000 subscribers.
 The service also boasts 24/7 customer service and robust data reports.
+Here’s an in-depth take on Mailchimp pricing with all available plans and offers.

 Mailchimp is similar to other email marketing providers, but it gives you unique capabilities for your outbound messages, called “Campaigns,” that you can use to your advantage.